WhelanLabs/danu/README.md

 > **Note**
 > Danu also supports an advanced mode of being built using a Hyper-V VM which requires Hyper-V be installed
 > on the host machine.
-To build using Hyper-V, run "vm_based_build.bat" instead of "build.bat".
+To build using Hyper-V, open a powershell window, and run "vm_based_build.bat" instead of "build.bat".
+> The Hyper-V based build requires that `Win11_24H2_English_x64.iso' be located in the download directory.
+The ISO image can
+> be manually downloaded from https://www.microsoft.com/en-us/software-download/windows11.

 #### Build Notes
 - The download step may occasionally fail to fetch Apache dependencies, possibly due to Apache CDN issues.